With the exceptional presence of Alastair McLeod, a unique gastronomic journey, a celebration of flavors and culinary delights.

 Inclusions

-• Accommodation in stateroom,
+• Accommodation in stateroom

-• The full meal plan,
+• The full meal plan

 • The Open Bar: beginning with boarding, and during the duration of the cruise, a wide selection of drinks (mineral water, soft drinks, wine, beer, champagne, spirits, coffee, tea) is served on request and at any time of the day.
-Certain premium alcoholic beverages on the menu are not included in the Open Bar,
+Certain premium alcoholic beverages on the menu are not included in the Open Bar

-• Free Wi-Fi internet access 24 hours a day*,
+• Free Wi-Fi internet access 24 hours a day*

-• Activities offered during expedition cruises (see section "Expedition cruises"),
+• Activities offered during expedition cruises

-on board our sister ships and Ponant Explorers: fitness room, steam room, hair salon, swimming pool (sea water, heated), solarium, lounges, theater, boutique & leisure area.
+• Access to all the common areas on board our sister ships and Ponant Explorers: fitness room, steam room, hair salon, swimming pool (sea water, heated), solarium, lounges, theater, boutique & leisure area

 Exclusions